ndrewtl/airspace-jekyll/_posts/2018-01-25-qualitative.md

 setwd("~/Downloads/CC-Qualit-master")
 ```

-Next, load (`library()`) the packages needed for this tutorial by copying the code below into your script file then running those lines through the console.
-Remember to `install.packages()` if this is the first time you're using these packages:
+Next, load the packages needed for this tutorial by copying the code below into your script file then running those lines of code using either `Cmd+R` on a Mac, or `Ctrl+R` on Windows.
+If this is the first time you're using them these packages, you'll need to install them first, for example using `install.packages("ggplot2")`, and afterwards you can use `library()` to load them.

 ```r
 library(ggplot2)